goatshriek/stumpless/docs/localization.md

 The last step is to add new CI builds for the new locale to make sure that there are no immediate problems and catch any future ones that arise.
-This is done by updating the `.travis.yml` and `appveyor.yml` configuration files with a build profile for the new language.
+This is done by updating the `.github/workflows/build.yml` configuration file with a build profile for the new language.
+This is relatively simple: just copy one of the existing jobs (for example `linux-es-es`) and update it to use your new locale.

-Updating the Travis CI build is simple: just copy the builds of a locale that is already defined and change the name and variables to match the new one.
-Be sure to add one for both Linux and Mac OS.

-The Appveyor configuration requires a little more attention.
-You will need to add an entry to the environment matrix first.
-However, since we only want to add one more test build for this language, you'll also need to add a number of exclusions for the build matrix.
-You can find examples of these in the exclusion portion of the configuration for other languages.

 Finally, add a flag for the new locale to the project README (in the Key Features section) to show off your hard work to everyone else!